subquery/documentation/docs/quickstart/quickstart_chains/algorand.md

 ## Goals

-The goal of this quick guide is to adapt the standard starter project and start indexing all PLANET token transfers (https://algoexplorer.io/address/ZW3ISEHZUHPO7OZGMKLKIIMKVICOUDRCERI454I3DB2BH52HGLSO67W754) from Algorand.
+The goal of this quick guide is to adapt the standard starter project and start indexing [all the PLANET token transfers](https://algoexplorer.io/address/ZW3ISEHZUHPO7OZGMKLKIIMKVICOUDRCERI454I3DB2BH52HGLSO67W754) from Algorand.

 ::: warning Important
 Before we begin, make sure that you have initialised your project using the provided steps in the **[Start Here](../quickstart.md)** section.